TeamMGE/MicrobialGenomicsCourse/_episodes/02-intro-cloud.md

----
+---o
-title: "Logging onto Cloud"
+title: "Logging into Server"
 teaching: 5
 exercises: 5
 questions:
-- How do I connect to an AWS instance?
+- How do I connect to a Linux server?
 objectives:
-- Log onto to a running instance
+- Log onto to a running server
-- Log off from a running instance
+- Log off from a running server
 keypoints:
-- You can use one set of log-in credentials for many instances
+- You can use
-- Logging off an instance is not the same as turning off an instance
+- Logging off a server is not the same as turning off a server
 ---

 <script language="javascript" type="text/javascript">